arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Thursday 12/14/2017 23:30 (UTC)`.
+The last change was detected on `Friday 12/15/2017 05:58 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code